 Shadows

 Psalm 23:4 captures my attention every time I read this beloved Psalm.
-As a hospice chaplain, I quote this verse often when dealing with those close to death.
+As a former hospice chaplain, I quoted this verse often when dealing with those close to death.

 Did you ever lie in a dark bedroom, convinced that the boogeyman was standing by the closet door?
 Minimal light from a full moon cast a shadow and made a coat hanging on the edge of the door appear to be a “monster.”
 Such fear was intense.
 Thank God, as long as my head was buried under the blanket, I was protected from this shadowy illusion!